Tornadoes of 2021: April 7–8 (United States)

-April 9–11
+April 9–11 (United States)

 Several rounds of intense severe thunderstorms brought significant damaging winds, very large hail, and several tornadoes primarily across the Southern United States from April 9 into the evening of April 11.
 April 9 started with several clusters of multi-cells, supercells, and bowing segments across much of the Deep South.
-Strong straight-line thunderstorm winds in Shreveport, Louisiana toppled a tree onto a mobile home around 6:30 p.m.
+Strong straight-line thunderstorm winds in Shreveport, Louisiana, toppled a tree onto a mobile home around 6:30 p.m.
 (23:30 UTC), resulting in a fatality.
 Several large hail-producing supercells then formed and moved through areas from Oklahoma to North Texas before merging into a large squall line and surging southeastward into Arkansas and Louisiana, producing widespread wind damage.
 Meanwhile, several tornado-producing supercells formed ahead of the line.
 A weak EF0 tornado was recorded by several storm spotters near Pelahatchie, Mississippi, causing intermittent tree damage.
 Just after midnight on April 10, a large EF1 tornado ripped roofs off of sheds and carports and knocked down trees, including some that fell on homes, near Columbia, Mississippi.
-To the southwest, a low-end EF3 tornado tossed vehicles and damaged or destroyed several homes and mobile homes in the rural community of Waxia near Palmetto, Louisiana just after 2:00 a.m.
+To the southwest, a low-end EF3 tornado tossed vehicles and damaged or destroyed several homes and mobile homes in the rural community of Waxia near Palmetto, Louisiana, just after 2:00 a.m.
 CDT (07:00 UTC), resulting in one fatality and seven injuries.
 Later that morning, the squall line produced multiple tornadoes in the Florida Panhandle.
 A strong tornadic waterspout came onshore in Laguna Beach, Florida, causing severe EF2 damage to a business and damaging several homes.
 Another tornadic waterspout struck Gulf Lagoon Beach, located at the southeastern edge of the Panama City Beach city limits and caused EF0 damage to beach furniture.
 In Lynn Haven, an EF1 tornado caused considerable damage to an automotive business.
 That afternoon, isolated to widely scattered severe storms formed from the Great Lakes to the Carolinas, producing sporadic wind and hail damage as well as isolated tornadoes into the overnight hours.
 An EF1 tornado also caused damage to businesses and a radio tower, and flipped a car near Seneca, South Carolina.
 A brief EF0 tornado damaged a few homes near Cutlerville, Michigan, and another EF0 tornado damaged a home near Reidville, South Carolina.
 Early on April 11, another EF1 tornado caused damage to homes and outbuildings near Belvoir, North Carolina.
 That afternoon, another squall line pushed southeastward down the entire Florida panhandle, producing mainly wind and hail damage, although a brief EF0 tornado that caused minor tree damage was confirmed near Eagle Lake.
 Another non-tornadic fatality occurred near Spring Hill when a person got out of their car after it was struck by a fallen tree and was electrocuted when they came in contact with downed power lines.
 Overall, the outbreak generated 20 tornadoes, resulting in one fatality.
 Two other non-tornadic deaths also occurred as a result of the severe weather.
 There was also at least $635 million in damage.